rodrigopaco1986/simple-daterange-picker/README.md

 ### How to use

-In your Nova resource, just add DateRangeFilter class in the filters function, and include the column that you would like to use as the one to filter the resource.
+In your Nova resource, just add DateRangeFilter class in the filters function, and include the column(s) that you would like to use as filter the resource.

 ```php
  use Rpj\Daterangepicker\Daterangepicker;